pgjones/hypercorn/README.rst

 ----

-The Hypercorn `documentation <https://pgjones.gitlab.io/hypercorn/>`_ is the best place to start, after that try opening an `issue
+The Hypercorn `documentation <https://pgjones.gitlab.io/hypercorn/>`_ is the best place to start, after that try searching stack overflow, if you still can't find an answer please `open an issue
 <https://gitlab.com/pgjones/hypercorn/issues>`_.